The Way of the Intercepting Fist

 Bruce Lee’s Modern Gung Fu Legacy

 I can’t recall which was the first Bruce Lee movie I ever saw, but as a teenager I wanted to fight like Bruce Lee.
-I had a Ted Wong video on VHS tape, a basement gym, and the patience to learn.

 What Is Jeet Kune Do?